-There were no material assets measured at fair value on a nonrecurring basis for the three months ended April 30, 2016 and May 2, 2015.
+There were no material assets measured at fair value on a nonrecurring basis for the three and nine months ended October 29, 2016 and October 31, 2015.

-7. Stockholders' Equity
+6. Stockholders' Equity

-Share Repurchase-In December 2014, our Board of Directors authorized us to repurchase \$30.0 million shares of our common stock.
-This superseded and replaced any previously authorized share repurchase program.
-In June 2015, our Board of Directors superseded and replaced this program with a \$50.0 million share repurchase program that was completed in August 2015.
-In December 2015, our Board of Directors authorized us to repurchase up to \$70.0 million of our common stock.
+Share Repurchase-In December 2015, our Board of Directors authorized us to repurchase up to \$70.0 million of our common stock.
 This program is expected to continue through January 28, 2017, unless the time period is extended or shortened by the Board of Directors.

-The following table summarizes common stock repurchase activity during the three months ended April 30, 2016 (in thousands, except per share amounts):
+The following table summarizes common stock repurchase activity during the nine months ended October 29, 2016 (in thousands, except per share amounts):

-Number of shares repurchased 612
+Number of shares repurchased 1,195

-Average price per share of repurchased shares (with commission) \$ 18.83
+Average price per share of repurchased shares (with commission) \$ 17.19

-Total cost of shares repurchased \$11,522
+Total cost of shares repurchased \$ 20.540

-Accumulated Other Comprehensive Income (Loss)-The component of accumulated other comprehensive income (loss) and the adjustments to other comprehensive income for amounts reclassified from accumulated other comprehensive income into net income is as follows (in thousands):
+Accumulated Other Comprehensive Loss-The component of accumulated other comprehensive loss and the adjustments to other comprehensive (loss) income for amounts reclassified from accumulated other comprehensive loss into net income are as follows (in thousands):